Ashford University Catalog

 A maximum of 12 credits will be scheduled in the first 20 weeks of the program.
 Following that period, a student may appeal to the Campus President or designee to attempt up to 18 credits in any 20-week timeframe.

 Students are typically required to enroll in one five-week online course concurrently with each 10-week face-to-face course.
-Additional five week online course concurrent enrollments may occur at a student’s request when the student has been fully admitted and has successfully completed the first two face-to-face courses.
+Additional concurrent enrollments of five-week online courses may occur at a student’s request when the student has been fully admitted and has successfully completed the first two face-to-face courses.

-Students are expected to attend each week of the course.
-Attendance is defined as attending an in-person class session; or participating in an academic activity within the online classroom which includes posting in a graded discussion forum, submitting a written assignment or journal entry or submitting a quiz or exam.
+Students are expected to attend each week of a course.
+Attendance is defined as attending an in-person class session or participating in an academic activity within the online classroom such as posting in a graded discussion forum, submitting a written assignment or journal entry or submitting a quiz or exam.
 Postings not related to graded discussion forums or written assignments or journal entries not related to the actual assignment may be reviewed and disqualified for attendance purposes.
 Attendance on the basis of submitting a quiz or exam is determined by submission status at the conclusion of the calendar day (11:59 pm Mountain Time).